-The figure below shows 10 years of the Treasurer's investment yields for its two largest investment trust fund pools.
-These are the Local Government Investment Pool (LGIP) and Local Government Investment Pool-FF&C (LGIP-FF&C), which as of June 30, 2014, totaled approximately \$2.1 billion in shorter-term investments with maturities not exceeding 18 months.
+The figure below shows 20 years of the Treasurer's average investment yields for its two largest investment trust fund pools.
+These are the Local Government Investment Pool (LGIP) and Local Government Investment Pool-FF&C (LGIP-Gov), which as of June 30, 2015, totaled approximately \$2.2 billion in shorter-term investments with maturities not exceeding 18 months.
 The average maturities for these pools are generally 90 days or less.
-Since fiscal year 2009, when investment yields dropped below 1 percent, they have remained below 1 percent with primarily slight decreases, reflecting the slow growth in the U.S. economy.
+Since fiscal year 2009, when investment yields dropped below 1 percent, they have remained flat, reflecting the slow growth in the U.S. economy.